djb15/deblurring/README.md

 ### Usage

+#### NOTE - Images are cropped to 40x20px for training.
+We pushed this close to the limit of the smallest image received for performance benefits.
+However, this means the script will crash if trying to run on images smaller than this.

 Raw input data (un-blurred images) should be placed in `/data/raw/pre-blur/`.
 Test data (100 blurred images) should be placed in `/data/raw/test`.

+IMPORTANT - Please make sure to remove the `.gitkeep` files from all sub-directories in the `data` directory before running any scripts.
+They are there to make folder structure apparent but will crash the scripts.

 After installing the `requirements.txt` with `pip install -r requirements.txt`, run the `random_blur.py` script in `/src/data/`.
 This will generate 400,000 cropped image pairs - blurred and un-blurred.